 Ripping out the entire elevator in the example above, and installing a new one, would have probably worked to stop the complaining.
 It wasn’t the most ideal solution though and approaching the problem with a reframed point of view allowed for another solution that was easier, cheaper, and potentially even more effective.

 You can find more details about reframing, including the seven best practices here:

 When approaching a problem, most people are so focused on identifying the solution that they never properly understand the problem itself.
-Real-life events and successful people have shown us time and time again that it’s important to gather our teams, talk about our problems, and approach them in innovative and creative ways to recognise the best solution.
+It’s important to gather our teams, talk about our problems, and approach them in innovative and creative ways to recognise the best solution.

 Methods like the ‘Five Whys’ and ‘Reframing’ encourage us to spend more time considering the intricacies of a problem rather than forming premature conclusions and moving on to solution design.
 The additional time committed will pay dividends in the form of more effective and robust solutions.
 In the words of the old Russian proverb, “Measure twice, cut once”.

-Next, in Part 2, we analyse barriers to the effective sharing of knowledge from the perspective of the source and explore solutions to overcome these.
+Next, in Part 2, we analyse some of the root causes of ineffective knowledge sharing from the perspective of the source of information and explore solutions to overcome these.
 We’ll start by looking at the challenge of sharing information on the go and the complications that follow a mobile workforce.